Certified Gradient-Based Contact-Rich Manipulation via Smoothing-Error Reachable Tubes: Trajectory Optimization and Policy Synthesis

 \section{Trajectory Optimization and Policy Synthesis}

 We aim to solve the trajectory optimization problem:

 where $\vec{z} = ^\top$ is the nominal state trajectory and $\vec{v} = ^\top$ is the nominal control sequence.
 The cost $J(\vec{z}, \vec{v})$ may include terms such as $\sum_{k=0}^{N} \tfrac{1}{2} \|z_k - x_{\text{goal}}\|_Q^2$.
-The dynamics constraint \eqref{eq:nominal-traj-opt-dynamics-constraint} is based on the smoothed dynamics $f_\kappa$ rather than the true hybrid dynamics $f_0$.
+The dynamics constraint \eqref{eq:nominal-traj-opt-dynamics-constraint} is based on the smoothed dynamics $f_\kappa$ rather than the nonsmooth dynamics $f_0$.
 This choice is necessary because $f_0$ does not provide informative gradients: its associated optimization landscape contains flat regions and sharp discontinuities that hinder gradient-based optimization.

-However, when executing the nominal control sequence $\vec{v}$ on the true hybrid dynamics, the resulting state trajectory $\vec{x} = ^\top$ deviates from $\vec{z}$.
+However, when executing the nominal control sequence $\vec{v}$ on the nonsmooth hybrid dynamics, the resulting state trajectory $\vec{x} = ^\top$ deviates from $\vec{z}$.
 As a consequence, there is no guarantee that $\vec{x}$ will reach the goal state $x_{\text{goal}}$.
 More critically, in the presence of state or control constraints, the true trajectory may violate constraints even if the nominal trajectory is feasible.
-These issues persist even under repeated replanning of \eqref{eq:nominal-traj-opt} in a \ac{MPC} fashion, as the mismatch between the smoothed and true dynamics is not explicitly accounted for.
-The key idea is that, instead of executing the nominal control on the true hybrid dynamics, we execute a \textit{policy}.
-Specifically, consider a class of affine feedback policies that has the form
+The key idea is that, instead of executing nominal controls on the nonsmooth hybrid dynamics, we execute a closed-loop feedback \textit{policy}.
+Specifically, we consider a class of affine feedback policies of the form

 where $K_{kj}$ are the feedback gains.
-By using such a policy, we can analytically compute tube-valued predictions of the closed-loop behavior of the true hybrid dynamics.
+Under such policies, the closed-loop behavior of the nonsmooth hybrid dynamics admits analytically tractable tube-valued predictions.
 This result is formalized in the following theorem.